example42/puppet-network/README.md

 It has some design issues (management of multiple routes in network::route, proliferation of parameters in network::interface, management of hostname) that would make a rewrite mostly backward incompatible both in terms of supported Puppet versions and, more important, in terms of changed parameters and relevant users' data structures.

-As example42 we have no interest and motivation in maintaining a module based on so old foundations, and we are looking for users who are interested in maintaining it, in the current shape, dealing with the various pending PR and keeping it backward compatible with existing data.
+We have no interest and motivation in maintaining a module based on so old foundations, and we are looking for users and contributors who are interested in maintaining it, in the current shape, dealing with the various pending PR and keeping it backward compatible with existing data.

-We will provide a modern and alternative implementation of essential network management in the [psick module](https://github. com/example42/puppet-psick) module, as a psick::network profile and psick::network::interface and psick::network::route defines (if data has to change, let's change it in the psick namespace).
+We will provide a modern and alternative implementation of essential network management in the [psick module](https://github.com/example42/puppet-psick) module, as a psick::network profile and psick::network::interface and psick::network::route defines (if data has to change, let's change it in the psick namespace).

 Any volunteer please contact @alvagante on GitHub.